MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-lifecycle-overview.md

 ms.author: solsen
 ---

-# Extension lifecycle
+# Extension Development Lifecycle Overview

-This section describes the different phases a Business Central extension goes through from initial development until it gets deprovisioned.
+This section describes the different phases a [!INCLUDE[prod_short](includes/prod_short.md)] extension goes through from initial development until it gets deprovisioned.

 ## Overview

-The application lifecycle is the cyclical software development process that typically involves these areas: plan and track, develop, build and test, deploy, operate, monitor, and learn from discovery.
+The lifecycle is the cyclical software development process that typically involves these areas: plan and track, develop, build and test, deploy, operate, monitor, and learn from discovery.
+The following illustration outlines the phases involved.

 ![The application lifecycle.](../media/application-lifecycle.png "The application lifecycle")